bbnplace/fotospeed/README.md

 ## Additional Message for Customer
 You may want to have it as someone's task or part of the guidelines for a task or a dedicated task to have someone to download the order assets.
 Failure to do so may result in everybody consuming data to download assets.

+## Notification Triggers
+1. Task Assignments
+2. Order Cancellation - This will send notification to all users that are still handling tasks;